crashkonijn/AirController/README.md

 // Returns true if the button was pressed this frame public bool GetKey (string key) {}

-// Retuyrns true if the button was pressed down this frame public bool GetKeyDown (string key) {}
+// Returns true if the button was pressed down this frame public bool GetKeyDown (string key) {}

 // True if the button was released this frame.